Ray0737/POS_System/README.md

 ## ⚠️ Deployment Note:

-This GUI is only prototype version
+This GUI is only prototype version.